krouvas/Rock-Paper-Scissors-game/README.md

 # Rock-Paper-Scissors-game
 Uses Random or Game Theory based approaches in an attempt to defeat the player.
+This is a text based game with score board functionality.

 <h2>Input List</h2>
 Enter User Name: